martijntakken/Azure-Sentinel/Playbooks/ZScaler/Add-IP-To-Category/readme.md

 1. Enable Azure Sentinel Analytics rules that create alerts and incidents which includes the relevant entities.
 1. Configure automation rule(s) to trigger the playbooks.

 ### c.
-Set ZScaler Block Category
+Optional: Change ZScaler Block Category
-The default ZScaler block category is set to "OTHER_MISCELLANEOUS".
+The default ZScaler block category is configured during the deployment.
 It can be changed in the playbook using the following steps:
 1. Edit the playbook
 1. Edit the 'Set ZScaler Category' action
 1. Update the value to an existing ZScaler block category